OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 5\.
 THIRD PARTY CONTENT

-In regard to all Subscriptions, Contents and Services, that are not authored by Valve, Valve does not screen such third party content available on Steam or through other sources.
-Valve does not assume any responsibility or liability for such third party content.
+In regard to all Subscriptions, Contents and Services that are not authored by Valve, Valve does not screen such third party content available on Steam or through other sources.
+Valve assumes no responsibility or liability for such third party content.
 Some third party application software is capable of being used by businesses for business purposes - however, you may only acquire such software via Steam for private personal use.

 6\.
 USER GENERATED CONTENT